East Grimstead

-East Grimstead is a village in Grimstead civil parish, on the River Dun in Wiltshire, England, about 5 mi east of Salisbury.
+East Grimstead is a village in the civil parish of Grimstead, on the River Dun in Wiltshire, England, about 5 mi east of Salisbury.
 The village has about 70 households and no shops, public houses or schools.

 History

 The site of a Roman villa is a short distance to the southeast of the village.

 The Salisbury and Southampton Canal, opened in 1802 or 1803, passed to the south of the village on the south bank of the river; it was never completed as far as Salisbury and closed in 1806.
 The only surviving canal bridge carries the road south from East Grimstead, near the church.